mashingan/localredis/readme.md

 [![Go](https://github.com/mashingan/localredis/actions/workflows/go.yml/badge.svg?branch=master)](https://github.com/mashingan/localredis/actions/workflows/go.yml)

 Local implementation of redis protocol.
-The storage in entirely put in the memory and will be lost if the app/program is quitting.
+The storage in entirely put in the memory and will be lost when the app/program is quitting.
 This implementation usually used for integration testing without having to run actual redis server as this is easy to run and close as the test starts and ends.